 Question 8.
-Was such a process followed when Mr. McCoy rotated back from more, with a veyors on fladings made as the sec-

-Guyana to Washington in August of 1978?
+Was such a process followed when Mr. McCoy rotated back from Guyana to Washington in August of 1978?

 Answer.
 As indicated on page 71 of the Crimmins/Carpenter Report, Mr. McCoy met with Assistant Secretary Watson on September 7, 1978 after Mr. McCoy had become Desk Officer for Guyana.
 The report states that "they discussed coordination between SCS and ARA/CAR in addition to general aspects of the Temple and Stoen case."